 Once we do this, we can say that if we empathize with one person and not others, we may promote a bias.
 At the same time, since empathy is an explanation of our potential to move from not empathizing to empathizing, if we can develop greater empathy, then we can come to empathize with people with whom we currently do notempathize.
 Thus, empathy can indeed help us overcome our biases.
 This means Person 2 is also right.

 Having learned about the frequency of such unproductive conversations, I have since revised my previous definition of “empathy” as follows to include both “empathizing” and “notempathizing.”

 Empathy is a word invented to explain our potential to move from:

 A. Not Empathizing: Feeling disconnected or separate from an “other” to

 B. Empathizing: Feeling connected as one with them.

 Becoming a Scientist of Empathy

 For example, you may have felt disconnected from someone who said or did something that, to you, seemed stupid.
-But after you appreciated their situation, their needs, and the thought process they used to navigate their situation and fulfill their needs, you may have become capable of feeling connected as one with them.
-Based on this observation, you may come up with a hypothesis that says “To move from not empathizing to empathizing, we need to see things from that other person’s perspective.”
+But after you appreciated their situation, their needs, and the thought process they used to navigate their situation to fulfill their needs, you may have felt connected as one with them.
+Based on this observation, you can come up with a hypothesis that says “To move from not empathizing to empathizing, we need to see things from that other person’s perspective.”
 This is one hypothesis often associated with how empathy works.